LiangA/platform_science_assignment/module_document.md

 For example, the document structure.
 Because this is a small-scale project, many things are kept simple.
 We do not need to make the entire repository's structure complicated because we just don't have many files.
 We can rearrange it when we have more.

 Next, we will introduce this project step by step.
-Because this is for an interview, the entire introduction will get into details, covering everything from the document structure to the program logic and even the code writing style.
+Since this is for an interview, the entire introduction will get into details, covering everything from the document structure to the program logic and even the code writing style.

 ## Project boilerplate
 The file structure of this project is very simple.
 It consists of two main Python files, project configuration files, a test folder, and a mock data folder: